neophyte-programmer/live-battery-indicator/README.md

 ## What I Learned
 *  CSS Animations and Keyframes
 *  Advanced Use of Box Shadow to create a 3D effect
+*  I learnt how get access the device battery
+*  I learnt more about event listeners

 ## Live Site
 *  Check out the live site [here](https://live-battery-indicator.netlify.app/)